starsky logo

 Designing for scale

-I separated the admin settings from the driver station so the station only contained video, indicators, and controls.
-The admin station slowly expanded into managing multiple trucks and tracking their location, speed, fuel levels, and cell strength.
+I separated the admin controls from the driver station.
+The driver station now contained only the essentials for driving the truck: video, indicators, and controls.
+The admin station handled the connection to the truck, and evolved into a control center for connecting and managing multiple trucks, as well as tracking their location, speed, fuel levels, and cell signal strength.

 Delivery